-City Hall: No filter needed to make this ornate building look like a work of art.
-Alexander Milne Calder designed the sculptures that adorn the exterior and the bronze
+City Hall: No filter is needed to make this ornate building look like a work of art.
+Alexander Milne Calder designed the sculptures that adorn the exterior and the bronze.

-- Philadelphia Museum of Art: The majestic Art Museum tops the Ben Franklin Parkway.
-Its location and its massive Greek revival design provides a stunning sight, perfectly captured at various points along the Parkway or from The Logan’s rooftop lounge, Assembly.
+Philadelphia Museum of Art: The majestic Art Museum tops the Ben Franklin Parkway.
+Its location and massive Greek revival design provide a stunning sight, perfectly captured at various points along the Parkway or from The Logan’s rooftop lounge, Assembly.
 Art Museum, 2600 Benjamin Franklin Parkway, (215) 763-8100, philamuseum.org; Assembly, 1840 Benjamin Franklin Parkway, (215) 783-4171, assemblyrooftop.com

-- Avenue of the Arts (a.k.a.
-Broad Street): On any Friday or Saturday, brides and grooms cross Broad Street to stand on the median for a coveted photo that stars City Hall as the backdrop.
+Avenue of the Arts (a.k.a.
+Broad Street): On any Friday or Saturday, brides and grooms across Broad Street stand on the median for a coveted photo that stars City Hall as the backdrop.
 Broad Street between Chestnut & Lombard Streets and between Arch & Race Streets, avenueofthearts.org